innovationinsoftware/policy-dev/labs/gh_module/index.md

 Writing an Ansible module is not difficult.
 Modules can be written in any language, but for this lab we will use Python.

-We'll create a quick little module that can create or delete a repository on github.
+We'll create a quick little module that can create or delete a repository on GitHub.

 Let's start with a basic scaffolding to see how a custom module works.